-Japanese physicists made calculations that prove that energy can be transmitted over long distances by quantum teleportation.
+Japanese physicists made calculations that suggest that energy can be teleported over long distances by the means of quantum teleportation.

 However, how can the states of atoms be used to transfer energy?
 Mr. Hotta is very inventive, and in his scheme, Alice (particle A) using the classical communication channel transmits to Bob (particle B) information that he should extract energy from the vacuum, which is based on the experimentally confirmed Casimir effect.

 Masahiro Hotta’s idea is that since the nearby points in the quantum vacuum are quantum entangled, and Alice and Bob are close to each other, Alice is able to measure “her” local field and use the results of these calculations to obtain information about Bob’s local field.

 If this information is then sent to Bob by a classical communication channel, he can use it to develop a strategy of extracting energy from his local field.
 The energy that he will extract from the vacuum will always be less than the one spent by Alice on conducting the initial measurements.